How do you use the verb sembra in Italian? What does it mean? How do you pronounce it?

-Sembra is a present tense conjugation of the verb sembrare, meaning to seem.
-To be more precise, it’s the third-person present tense conjugation of sembrare, which is a regular verb in Italian, translating to “he/she/it seems”.
+Sembra is a present tense conjugation of the verb sembrare, which means to seem.
+To be more precise, it’s the third-person present tense conjugation of sembrare, which is a regular verb in Italian, translating as “he/she/it seems”.

 Let’s hear how it is pronounced.

 Its pronunciation is close to sehm-bruh.
-If you have trouble pronouncing Italian sounds, especially the rolled R, refer to the Italian pronunciation guide.
+If you have trouble pronouncing Italian sounds, especially the rolled R, check out the Italian pronunciation guide.

-Now, let’s see a couple of example sentences with sembra in Italian, before taking a look at how to use the verb bere along with its other present tense conjugations as well.
+Now, let’s see some example sentences with sembra in Italian, before we take a look at how to use the verb sembrare along with its other present tense conjugations as well.

 Title: Italian All-in-One For Dummies

 Language: English / Italian

 Publisher: For Dummies